Create An Interactive Application Landscape

 1 Diagram, 10 Views

-Normally there is not one application landscape diagram.
-But for every application landscape view, a separate diagram is made.
-One of the views is the top-level view providing access to other views.
-Via the Viewer, you can surf/click from one view to another.
+Normally, there is not one application landscape diagram.
+However, for every application landscape view, a separate diagram is made.
+One of the views is the top-level view, which provides access to other views.
+You can surf/click from one view to another via the Viewer.
 Dragon1 defines 25 default application landscape views.
 Read the blog here.
 Here in this tutorial, we are going to create three views/diagrams.

 Learning Objectives